 Separately packed pads were invented, handy to carry around in a purse.
 Libresse introduced the first sanitary pad with so-called wings, sticky strips on the sides that prevent leaking and keep the sanitary pad in the right place.

 Now sanitary pads are only three millimeters thin and have an enormous absorption level.
 There are varieties for different times of the day, different types of underwear and the heaviness of your period.
 Plastic layers, various zones, caring skin products, anatomic shapes and breathing fabric: you name it, they’ve got it.
 Also the consciousness that sanitary pads aren’t sustainable is growing.
 Normal sanitary pads contain plastic and cause a big amount of waste.
-Alternatives like washable pads and menstrual cup are slowly gaining popularity.
+Alternatives like washable pads, period panties and menstrual cup are finally gaining popularity.